 This seminar will cover compliance concerns such as:

 - Campaign finance laws affecting your organization’s involvement at the federal and state levels, including PAC solicitation rules, corporate contribution limitations and reporting considerations

-- Pay-to-play restrictions and how to set up pre-clearance and training programs to keep your employees in compliance
+- Pay-to-play restrictions and how to set up pre-clearance and training programs for employees

-- Lobbying registration and reporting rules at the federal and state level
+- Lobbying registration and reporting rules at the federal and state levels

 Partner, Political Law

 It’s critical for organizations with a PAC to understand all of the strict fundraising, solicitation and reporting requirements.
 Election law expert Ken Gross will provide an overview of federal campaign finance rules impacting PAC activities, including:

 - Rules for establishing and operating a PAC, filing requirements, contribution limits and considerations such as coercion and prior approval